DinushaNaween/Wireless_Data_Collecter_NodeJS/resources/Routes/RoleRoutes.md

     {
       "state": false,
       "error_code": 1,
-      "message": 'Content can not be empty!'
+      "message": "Content can not be empty!"
     }
   ```